godotengine/godot-demo-projects/compute/heightmap/README.md

 the CPU and GPU respectively.

-For smaller noise textures, the CPU will often be faster, but the larger the gains are by using the GPU.
+For smaller noise textures, the CPU will often be faster, but the larger the texture, the more performance gains are obtained by using the GPU.
 On a PC with an NVIDIA GeForce RTX 3060 and 11th-generation Intel Core i7 processor, the compute shader was tested to be faster for textures 1024×1024 and larger.

 The dimensions of the image can be set on the exported **Dimensions** property on the main scene.
 By default, it's set to 2048, which creates a 2048×2048